-Your RStudio Cloud Environment includes a detachable persistent disk (PD) that maintains generated data even when you re-create the virtual machine (VM).
-Sometimes, though, you will want to copy data files to more permanent cloud storage: e.g., when archiving data, or to allow collaborators or workflows access.
+Your RStudio Cloud Environment includes a detachable persistent disk that maintains generated data even when you re-create the virtual machine that your analysis ran on.
+Sometimes, though, you will want to copy data files to more permanent cloud storage.
 This article describes how to move data from the RStudio persistent disk storage to a Google bucket (including your workspace storage) when working in RStudio in Terra.

 Why copy RStudio-generated data to workspace or external storage?